 The path to early retirement isn’t complicated.
 It’s not easy, sure, but as with many things in life, the most straightforward option is often the most effective.
-And in the case of early retirement, any millionaire will tell you that it all boils down to one simple concept: compound interest.
+And if you’re trying to figure out how to retire early, any millionaire will tell you that it all boils down to one simple concept: compound interest.

-I’ve mentioned before that there is no magic trick to becoming financially free – but this is pretty damn close.
+I’ve mentioned before that there’s no magic trick to becoming financially free – but this is pretty damn close.

 Check out these related articles: